 Most homeowners wait for their roofs to show some signs of degradation before carrying out maintenance checks.
 Many roofing problems may require you to perform repair work or replace your roof entirely.
 But how do you recognize the signs that tell you it’s time to replace your roof?
 Experts suggest checking the roof twice a year, especially in the spring and fall seasons.
-A leaking roof is a big enough sign for anyone to contemplate changing their roof.
+A leaking roof is a big enough sign for anyone to get a new roof installation.

 If you want to take charge of the state of your roof before something terrible happens, these 6 key factors can tell you when it is time to change your roof!=

 Depending on the material they are built with, changing the roof may require you to do it every few years.
 A typical roof may last up to no more than 20 years, but the roof’s age also depends on its composition.
 Suppose your roof is built with asphalt roll, it’ll typically last for 5-10 years.
 If it is a standing seam metal roof or a wood-shake shingle roof, it can last for over 35-40 years.
 There’s more to it.
 If your house has a clay tile roof or a slate roof, it can age up to a hundred years.
 However, regular maintenance of the roof also plays a crucial part in prolonging its longevity.
 If you analyze the age of the roof, its composite materials, and the number of times it has been repaired, you can determine whether you need a new roof or not.

 2. The State Of Shingles & Tiles